sshuttle/sshuttle/README.rst

 I was still in university at the time.
-A couple years after that, one of my professors was working with some graduate students on the technology that would eventually become <a href="http://www.slipstream.com/">Slipstream Internet Acceleration</a>.
+A couple years after that, one of my professors was working with some graduate students on the technology that would eventually become `Slipstream Internet Acceleration <http://www.slipstream.com/>`_.
 He asked me to do a contract for him to build an initial prototype of a transparent proxy server for mobile networks.
 The idea was similar to sshuttle: if you reassemble and then disassemble the TCP packets, you can reduce latency and improve performance vs.  just forwarding